Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 #### Subscription Topic

 This is the topic which is actually subscribed on in the MQTT broker.
 It can contain wildcards, either single level "+" or multilevel "#".
-When you use a wildcard it signals to the mapping that you want to extract the device identifier from the topic name.
-In this case the additinal property ```_DEVICE_IDENT_```is added to the source template shown in the next wizzard step.
-It must not be deleted when editing the JSON source template.

 >**_NOTE:_** Multi-level wildcards can only appear at the end of topic.
 The topic "/device/#/west" is not valid.
 Examples of valid topics are: "device/#", "device/data/#", "device/12345/data" etc.